 Uncontrolled Keywords: Complications; Neuropathic pain; Postoperative pain; Serotonin and noradrenaline reuptake; inhibitors

 Subjects: R Kedokteran.
-Medis > R Kedokteran (Umum)
+Medis > Kedokteran (Umum)

 R Kedokteran.
-Medis > RM Terapi.
+Medis > Terapi.
 Farmakologi

 Divisions: Fakultas Kedokteran